---Advertisement---

 Best Time to Eat Papaya

-• Morning: Ideal for digestion and gut health
+Morning: Best for digestion and gut cleansing

-• Before meals: Helps prevent constipation
+Before Meals: Helps prevent constipation

-• Night: Safe if eaten 2–3 hours before sleep
+Night: Safe if eaten 2–3 hours before sleep

 Who Should Eat Papaya?

-• Individuals with digestive problems
+• People with digestion problems

-• People aiming for weight loss
+• Individuals aiming for weight loss

 • Heart patients